 ERA Show - One of Shanghai's most famous shows, the "ERA - Intersection of Time" is a multimillion-dollar acrobatics extravaganza that redefines Chinese acrobatics.
 It is a meditation on time and a love story told through a spectacular sequence of acrobatic performances guaranteed to leave you enthralled and amazed.

-Day 27 - 28: Depart Shanghai
+Days 27-28: Depart Shanghai

 Any time before your flight is at leisure.
-You will be transferred from your hotel to Shanghai Pudong or Shanghai Hongqiao Airport, according to the departure time of your international flight.
+You will be transferred from your hotel to the airport, according to the departure time of your overnight international flight.